imjoshellis/idealist/architecture.md

     - The timer ending
     - (hitting the idea goal will not auto-switch)

-The rooms service...

-- uses mongodb to maintain data (auto-purges data older than 24 hrs)
-- has a REST endpoint for the graphql interface
-- uses NATs to communicate with other backend services

-### users

-Maintains information about each user.

 - A user belongs to one room
 - A user has many ideas

-The users service...

-- uses mongodb to maintain data (auto-purges data older than 24 hrs)
-- has a REST endpoint for the graphql interface
-- uses NATs to communicate with other backend services

-### ideas

-Maintains information about each idea.

 - An idea belongs to one user
 - An idea belongs to one room